-You can use a Bluetooth headset with your Desk Pro, Desk Mini, DX70, and DX80.
+You can use a Bluetooth headset with your Cisco device.
 Either pair it directly with the device or use a USB dongle.

 Most headsets have built in volume controls.
 When you’re in a call, the volume of the headset and device is synchronized.
 Outside a call, the volume buttons on the headset and device operate independently.

 You can do the following from your Bluetooth headset:

 Some headsets have mute control.
 This operates independently from the mute control on the device.

 It’s possible to connect your Bluetooth headset using a dongle.
 This gives you better audio quality.
 On the down side, there’s no synchronization of headset volume and the volume on your Desk device when using a dongle.

 To see which Bluetooth dongles we’ve tested and recommend, see Headsets and handsets supported for Board, Desk, and Room devices .

 Pairing Your Bluetooth Headset

 Activate Bluetooth pairing on the headset.

 Open the Device settings menu on your device and scroll to Bluetooth .